-Gradient Presence provides you with an overview of where the traffic is coming from and how consumers are looking for your products in the Amazon category of interest. the presence calculations refresh each time you select a search term, product, or brand so that you can see the proportion of traffic concentrated each different levels of granularity.
+Gradient Presence provides you with an overview of where the traffic is coming from and how consumers are looking for your products in the Amazon category of interest.
+The presence calculations refresh each time you select a search term, product, or brand so that you can see the proportion of traffic concentrated at different levels of granularity.
 In addition to insights on which terms are being searched for any brand or product, Gradient Presence also provides a variety of insights including the organic vs sponsored split for any term, the presence share of your brand and competitors for each keyword, the number of high search volume terms included in your product titles, the competition level in the various categories, and many more.

 Below is a description of the various sections you will find in the Gradient Presence tab.

 Table: Search Terms - provides data on which search terms generate the most traffic within an Amazon category and based on the user selection in the dashboard.
 Each search term is accompanied by its type (whether it is a branded or generic term), its paid % (sponsored vs organic presence) and its presence (its share in the category).